laurentperrinet/Perrinet20PredictiveProcessing/README.md

 were more meaningful.
 For instance, when learning on a class of images from human faces, we found in the second layer different neurons sensitive to face features such as eye, mouth or nose.
-This is similar to what is found in the fusyform face area, but more simulations are needed to validate the emergence of this representation.
+This is similar to what is found in the fusiform face area, but more simulations are needed to validate the emergence of this representation.
 Moreover, these simulations are computationnally intensive and avoid their useon convetional computer architectures.
-A translation is this algorithm into a Spiking Neural Network would therefore be highly beneficial a,nd allow for its application to a dynamical stream of images.
+A translation is this algorithm into a Spiking Neural Network would therefore be highly beneficial and allow for its application to a dynamical stream of images.

 5 Summary and conclusions {#sec:summary-and-conclusions}